huzeyann/ncut_pytorch/docs/how_to_get_better_segmentation.md

 **Recursive NCUT amplifies small object parts** because:

 1. Eigenvectors with small eigenvalues are amplified -- we didn't take eigenvalue but only took eigenvectors in each iteration.
-This could be beneficial if we picked the good eigenvector number, if too much eigenvectors are picked, the noise will gets amplified.
+This could be beneficial if we picked a good eigenvector number, if too much eigenvectors are picked, the noise will gets amplified.
 Less or no recursion is better for whole-object segmentation.
 2. Affinity is amplified in each iteration.
 When used recursive NCUT with `affinity_focal_gamma < 1`, each iteration will clean up the affinity graph and amplify the strong connections.

 The following example applied NCUT to 300 images, recursion 1 take 100 eigenvectors, recursion 2 take 50 eigenvectors, recursion 3 take 20 eigenvectors.